Warren

 Day Seven

 The rear brake that was wooden went spongey last night and has no braking power.
+I see brake fluid leaking.
 Furthermore on a raked out cruiser the front wheel instantly locks on loose surface.
-There is an excellent view point east of here I had planned to visit but it lies down a gravel road with reasonably steep descent.
+There is an excellent view point east of here I had planned to visit at dawn but it lies down a gravel road with reasonably steep descent.

-There is a communications tower up above with small gravel road so I turn off to get a photo.
+There is a communications tower up above with small gravel road so I ride up to get a photo.

-Of course I have to return down and what did I mention already, no brakes on gravel.
-Instead of having engine off and in gear using the clutch as a rear brake I put my feet out like plows and roll into patch of loose gravel that acts like a sand trap.
+Of course I have to return down the gravel road and what did I mention already, no rear brake, raked out front end on gravel.
+Instead of having engine off and in gear using the clutch as a rear brake I put my feet out like plows and use a big patch of loose loam like a sand trap.
 Dumb and dumber, that’s me.
-But hey what about that photo!
-I stick to the tarmac for rest of ride south along the ocean.
+But that view was worth it.

 No queue at the border this early and much easier return procedures.
 I cleared immigration both countries in about 10 minutes.

-Before Dubai I wanted to ride up Jebel Jais, the highest mountain in the UAE.
-It is all sealed multi lane like a race track.
+Before reaching Dubai I want to ride up Jebel Jais, the highest mountain in the UAE.
+It is all sealed multi lane road that looks like a race track.
 You may have seen it on one of the tv motoring shows.
-But today the area was shrouded in heavy smoke.
+But today the area was shrouded in haze.

 My eye was caught by a nearby a muddy pool.
-I have not boosted any colours, the water from last night tinted from the earth reflects the mountains in the morning before the sun can evaporate it.
+I have not boosted these colours at all, the water from last night tinted from the earth reflects the mountains in the morning before the sun can evaporate it.

 Post Ride